Ulrich-Tonmoy/cheat-sheets/app-web-dev.md

     - [Framely](https://github.com/belastrittmatter/Framely)
     - [craft.js](https://github.com/prevwong/craft.js)
 26. #### Other Libraries
+    - [c15t](https://c15t.com/) is the open source web standard for managing consent and script loading.
     - [Haiku](https://www.reacthaiku.dev/) is a simple & lightweight React library with the goal of saving you time by offering a large collection of hooks & utilities that will help you get the job done faster & more efficiently!
     - [Xterm.js](https://github.com/xtermjs/xterm.js) Build terminals in the browser.
     - [Socket.io](https://github.com/socketio/socket.io) is a library that enables real-time, bidirectional communication between web clients and servers.